particle-iot/docs/src/content/reference/datasheets/b-series/sulu.md

 ### PWM

-The Electron 2 supports PWM (pulse-width modulation) on the following pins:
+Sulu supports PWM (pulse-width modulation) on the following pins:

 {{!-- BEGIN do not edit content below, it is automatically generated 420ef473-badc-4833-b341-1771f7a8699e --}}